Flight-Free-UK/flight_free_uk_website/source/posts_travel/adventure-begins-at-home.html.markdown

 I had been curious whether I could have a genuine “travel” experience – a memorable journey – without flying half way around the world.
 Could a mere month pedalling in my home county in any way replicate the years I spent cycling across continent after continent?
 The answer to these questions was a resounding ‘yes’.

-> "I had been curious whether I could have a genuine “travel” experience without flying half way around the world.
-The answer was a resounding ‘yes’."
+> I had been curious whether I could have a genuine “travel” experience without flying half way around the world.
+The answer was a resounding ‘yes’.

 Eventually, and somewhat reluctantly, came the final miles of the journey.
 I had zig-zagged from the north-east coast down to the Humber bridge, and from West Yorkshire to Tan Hill (Britain’s highest pub) on the Cumbrian border.
 And now I was circling back towards home, down into the dales and villages that I knew so well from growing up.
 I cycled the bridleways where I first dabbled with off-road cycling as a boy.
 I passed the pub I used to work in, and my old school.
 The memories lay thick all around me.

 Until, at last, I arrived at the house I grew up in, the house where my parents still live today.

-#### As it was when I completed my round-the-world cycle, the end of my adventure was to arrive back home and sit down for a nice cup of tea – Yorkshire Tea, of course.
+##### As it was when I completed my round-the-world cycle, the end of my adventure was to arrive back home and sit down for a nice cup of tea – Yorkshire Tea, of course.

 *Read more about Alastair and his adventures at his [website](https://alastairhumphreys.com/).* [](https://www.alastairhumphreys.com)